Christopher Monger

-Christopher Monger (born 1950, in Taffs Well, Cardiff, Wales) is a Welsh screenwriter, director and editor, best known for writing and directing The Englishman who Went up a Hill but Came down a Mountain and writing the HBO biopic Temple Grandin.
+Christopher Monger (born 1950, in Taff's Well, Cardiff, Wales) is a Welsh screenwriter, director and editor, best known for writing and directing The Englishman who Went up a Hill but Came down a Mountain and writing the HBO biopic Temple Grandin.
 He has directed eight feature films and written over thirty screenplays.

 Early life

-Monger was born in Taff's Well, Wales.
-After attending boarding school in Taunton, Somerset, he went to the Chelsea School of Art, London.
+Monger was born in Taff's Well, Wales, attending boarding school in Taunton, Somerset.

-After graduating he returned to Wales and was a founding member of the Chapter Film Workshop.
 Monger made his first no-budget features there including the controversial Voice Over (1981) which played festivals and was sold throughout the world.

-At the same time he was film and video producer for the avant-garde theatre company Moving Being, regularly touring throughout Western Europe with shows such as Brecht in 1984 and The Influence of the Moon on the Tides.
+At the same time, he was film and video producer for the avant-garde theatre company Moving Being, regularly touring throughout Western Europe with shows such as Brecht in 1984 and The Influence of the Moon on the Tides.

 After the success of Voice Over, he was invited to show his films at the Museum of Modern Art in New York City, and shortly thereafter he moved to Los Angeles to work with producer Ed Pressman of Badlands fame.

 Short films

-His graduation short, a comic rendering of the life of 8th Chinese poet Han Shan, Cold Mountain, was the opening film of the first ever British Festival of Independent Film in 1974.
+His graduation short, a comic rendering of the life of Tang dynasty Chinese poet Han Shan, Cold Mountain, was the opening film of the first ever British Festival of Independent Film in 1974.